RoboticsClubatUCF/Diptrace-Libraries/README.md

 - 3557-2 - Fuse holder
 - 3587-10TR - Fuse holder.
 Used on robosub PD board
 - 5018 - Test point.
 Solder on a thing to give a spot for probes to clip on
+- 7691 - Vertical screw terminal, through hole.
+Attaches a ring or fork terminal to a PCB with a screw

 ### Linear Technologies
 - LTC2943 - Battery gas gauge.
 Counts coulombs and voltage for batteries up to 20V and a few Ah.
 Good for robosub LiPos.
 Simple programming